OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part1.md

   * 1️⃣ Set the title to "Catalog"
   * 2️⃣ Don't change the host name or managed path of the Web Site address, but do complete the address with "catalog"
-  * 3️⃣ Make yourself the administrator of the app catalog by typing "Admin" and click the small person icon
+  * 3️⃣ Make yourself the administrator of the app catalog by typing your tenant administration username and click the person icon
   * 4️⃣ Server resource quota is obsolete; you can leave it or set it to zero

   Click OK to create the app catalog.